Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 April 2025 03.27.09 UTC
+- WIB: Selasa, 29 April 2025 04.24.29 UTC
-- WITA: Selasa, 29 April 2025 04.27.09 UTC
+- WITA: Selasa, 29 April 2025 05.24.29 UTC
-- WIT: Selasa, 29 April 2025 05.27.09 UTC
+- WIT: Selasa, 29 April 2025 06.24.29 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: funny
+Kategori: inspirational